 Click below to download the professional recording of “We Love Hina Matsuri”.
 These songs “grew” in my classroom.
 This is one of 15 great songs for kids on Kathy Kampa’s Special Days and Holidays.

-There are also 23 engaging songs for kids on Kathy Kampa’s Jump Jump Everyone.
+In addition, there are 23 engaging songs for kids on Kathy Kampa’s Jump Jump Everyone.
 This album is filled with movement songs, classroom management/transitional songs, and CLIL/content songs.
 These activities support English language development while developing global skills.
 Your young learners will love them!

 These two CDs each include a handy attached booklet with lyrics, and are available for teachers in Japan at ETJ Book Service.